w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 <%= more_information %>
 {:/}

-* {::nomarkdown}<%= link_to "Developing Organizational Policies on Web Accessibility", (w3url '/WAI/impl/pol') %>{:/}

-  Provides information on what needs to be considered when creating your policy.
+* {::nomarkdown}<%= link_to "Developing Organizational Policies on Web Accessibility", (w3url '/WAI/impl/pol') %>{:/} &ndash; Provides information on what needs to be considered when creating your policy.

 {::nomarkdown}
 <%= more_information :end %>